Inflectra/spira-documentation/docs/Spira-User-Manual/Reports-Center.md

 You can configure the reports in the following ways:

+### Report Format
-**Report Format** -- This allows you to specify the display format of the report.
+This allows you to specify the display format of the report.
 Depending on the specific report, they can be:

 - displayed as a web-page (HTML)
 - downloaded as a Microsoft Word document (there are two Word versions: one for newer versions of Word and one for legacy versions of Word)